 Take the time to unwind – Take deep breaths, do some stretches, meditate, listen to soothing music, make sure you’re giving yourself plenty of rest.

 Connect with people – Even though many of us are bound to our homes, that doesn’t mean we’re cut off from all communication.
-Call a friend, have an honest discussion about your concerns or have a chat completely unrelated to the current situation.
+Call a friend, have an honest discussion about your concerns or have a chat completely unrelated to the current situation. - Understand how the virus spreads – Everyone may have theories about how one contracts the virus, but make sure to focus on the facts.

 Person to person spread – It is believed the virus spreads mainly from person to person, between people who are in close contact with one another.
 The virus spreads through respiratory droplets produced when an infected person coughs or sneezes.
 These droplets can land in the mouths and noses of those nearby, or possibly inhaled into the lungs.